splunk/public-o11y-docs/alerts-detectors-notifications/autodetect-list.rst

    * - Clear growth threshold
      - Clear the alert when the current value is less than the specified number of deviations above historical data.
      - ``4``
-   * - Minimum request per second
+   * - Minimum request per second (% of history)
-     - Minimum number of requests per second.
+     - Minimum request rate, as a percentage of historical request rate, required in the current window to trigger the alert.
+This prevents alerts for sparse data.
-     - ``0``
+     - ``20``
    * - Filters
      - Dimensions you want to add to the detector.
      - None

+.. _apm-autodetector-error-rate:

 Service error rate
 --------------------

 - Description: Alerts when a sudden change in service error rate occurs.
+By default, the alert is triggered when the error rate in the last ten minutes (current window) exceeds the baseline of the preceding hour (historical window) by more than 100%.
+The alert clears when the latency goes back to less than 80% above the norm.
 - SignalFlow function: See the function in :new-page:`SignalFlow library <https://github.com/signalfx/signalflow-library/blob/master/library/signalfx/detectors/autodetect/apm/errors.flow>` repository on GitHub.

 The following table shows customizable arguments for this detector: